MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/understand-troubleshoot-updates-servicing.md

 ## Downloading updates

 The [service connection point](/mem/configmgr/core/servers/deploy/configure/about-the-service-connection-point) is responsible for downloading updates that apply to your Configuration Manager infrastructure.
 In online mode, it automatically checks for updates every 24 hours.
-And it downloads new updates that are available for your current infrastructure and product version.
-By doing so, it makes the new updates available in the Configuration Manager console.
+And it downloads available new updates for your current infrastructure and product version to make them available in the Configuration Manager console.
 When your service connection point is in offline mode, use the [service connection tool](/mem/configmgr/core/servers/manage/use-the-service-connection-tool#use-the-service-connection-tool) to manually sync with the Microsoft cloud.

 The following steps explain the [flow](/mem/configmgr/core/servers/manage/download-updates-flowchart) in which an online service connection point downloads in-console updates: